Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 another, larger payload from the SD card.

 To be able to implement this, a kernel exploit is required, which is explained in the next section.
-The kernel exploit is required to be able remain code execution while switching to an application which has access to the SD Card.
+The kernel exploit is required to be able to remain code execution while switching to an application which has access to the SD Card.

 ## Kernel-Exploit